Prisoners of War

 PAXTON, Charles Henry

 Private Charles Paxton, 10 Troop, was reported missing on 24 November 1941 after Operation Flipper, the raid on Rommel's HQ in Libya, and later found to be a prisoner of war.
+He was from Inverness and employed in a local grocery store before enlisting.

-PAYNE, Ronald McClure
+PAYNE, Ronald McLure

 Sources